 But at the time, I was still searching.
 It hadn’t quite clicked yet.
 Ten years in the military had shaped me, but I wasn’t sure what came next.
 I considered using my supply chain management experience in a hospital setting.
 I looked into city jobs too.
 The familiar kind of service.
 But none of it stirred my spirit.

-It was as if all the personal and military trauma I had been healing from… the hours I spent in the gym rebuilding both my mental and physical strength, the meditation, the soul-searching, and the quiet decision to start living from my spirit instead of survival… had finally made me still enough to receive it.
+Yet somehow, it didn’t feel entirely new.
+It felt like a vision I had always known, quietly waiting for me to be ready.
+As if every chapter of my life had been leading me here.
+As if all the personal and military trauma I had been healing from… the hours I spent in the gym rebuilding both my mental and physical strength, the meditation, the soul-searching, and the quiet decision to start living from my spirit instead of survival… had finally made me still enough to receive it.
 And when I started experiencing with different frames and floaters with my daughter’s artwork, that’s when it literally clicked.

 A space to honor children’s creativity with the dignity it deserves.